Sign Permits

 Minimum setback from a residential zone 7.5 m

-Minimum seperation of mobile signs located on the same lot 15 m
+Minimum separation of mobile signs located on the same lot 15 m

 Requirements

-1. Commercial Mobile signs are only permitted in commercial, industrial and airport zones as set out in Zoning By-law 60-94.
+1. Only permitted in commercial, industrial and airport zones as set out in Zoning By-law 60-94.
 They are not permitted in the Central Business District

-2. Commercial Mobile signs are not permitted on vacant or residential lots.
+2. Not permitted on vacant or residential lots.

-3. Commercial Mobile signs must be accessory to the lawful business on the lot.
+3. Must be accessory to the lawful business on the lot.

 4. The maximum display period per year for a commercial mobile sign is 120 days.